chesslogical/Adelia/readme.md

 TLDR-- Sqlite3 is decent, but it holds rust back.
-SO if you MUST use sqlite3 just feed this code to chatgpt and tall iw what you need changed or edit to suit your needs.
+SO if you MUST use sqlite3 just feed this code to chatgpt and tell iw what you need changed or edit to suit your needs.
 This a valuable learning tool or a starting point to make your own rust imageboard.
 I do not plan any further updates for this because sqlite3 and even sleddb holds rust back in terms of what rust is capable of.
 //////////////////////////////////////////////////////////////////////////////////////////////////////////

 //////////////////////////////////////////////////////////////////////////////////////////////////